filefoxper/agent-reducer/docs/experience.md

 ```

 * flows - optional, used to control how to run a flow method.
 You can select them from [Flows](/experience?id=flows-experience).
-* on - property function, used to keep a inside flow method running on its own `WorkFlow`.
+* flow.force - property function, used to force a inside flow method running on a special `WorkFlow`, for example: `flow.force(this, Flows.latest()).flowMethod()`, if you want the inside flow method just work as part of the current running flow method, you can provide no `WorkFlow` param for it, for example: `flow.force(this).flowMethod()`.
-* error - property function, used to listen the error from `flow methods`.
+* flow.error - property function, used to listen the error from `flow methods`.

 return a decorator callback.